venuDreddy/portfolio/content/_index.md

 lang = 'en'
 +++

 Hi there 👋, I am Venu Gopal Reddy.
-I am an undergraduate student pursuing computer science at Gokaraju Rangaraju Institute of Engineering & Technology.
+I am a software engineer at Verisk Analytics.
 I like reading web novels.
 My favourite novels are The Lord of the Mysteries, Shadow Slave, Perfect Run and The Mother of Learning.

 I'm currently seeking exciting opportunities to learn, grow, and contribute to meaningful projects.